How I Learned About Ryoma Den

 Anyway, everything about Ryoma Den is superb!
 The acting is phenomenal, to the point where, if you don’t have tears in your eyes after watching this drama, I may think that something is seriously wrong with you!
 Just kidding!

 Hair: 9.5 (the only reason is because during some close ups, or even just regular shots, I have noticed the mesh of the wig showing, otherwise it would have gotten a perfect 10!).

-If you haven’t heard Masahara Fukuyama sing, then I recommend you listen to these two songs:
+If you haven’t heard Masaharu Fukuyama sing, then what are you waiting for?!

 Masaharu Fukuyama’s Singing